sustainable-processes/protodeboronation-prediction/README.md

  - Extract the optimised energy from a .log output file

 For any questions please feel free to open an issue.

+## Figure_generation
+The figure_generation.ipynb file contains the code used to generate the figures found in the paper and SI.